Big George Foreman: Plot

 After losing to Jimmy Young in 1977, Foreman suffers from heatstroke and collapses from exhaustion, having a near-death experience where he finds himself in a place of nothingness and says that he finally believes before waking up.
 He becomes a devout Christian and disavows boxing to become a full-time preacher, much to the delight of Nancy and the disappointment of Doc.
 He makes amends with Ali and Paula for his past behavior towards them.
 At church, he meets and pursues a relationship with fellow believer Mary Joan Martelly.

 Years later, Foreman has married Mary Joan and started a family with her.
 He is a preacher at the Church of the Lord Jesus Christ, and opened a youth community center to help troubled youth.
 However, in 1985, he realizes the center is in danger of being closed down after finding out he is in debt due to Desmond mishandling his funds.
 Nancy tells him that despite losing everything, all he needs is already inside him, and he decides to forgive Desmond after confronting him.

 Foreman's attempts to capitalize on his earlier fame is not enough to save the center.
 He reluctantly decides to return to boxing to earn money, and with Mary Joan and Doc's encouragement, he trains to get back in shape and decides to start his career again from the bottom.
 Rejecting his prior rage for a more positive outlook, Foreman manages to win several fights and enters a match against Evander Holyfield.
 Although he loses to Holyfield, the payments from the fight - as well as a profitable deal involving grills - are enough to pay his debts and reopen the center.
 He works his way up to a match against reigning champion Michael Moorer, which he wins and regains his title as heavyweight champion of the world.
 Foreman reflects that he had to be knocked down to the bottom to realize everything he was searching for was already there.

 An epilogue shares that Foreman had become close friends with Ali; Doc was inducted in the World Boxing Hall of Fame in 1998; and Foreman continues to preach at his church and run his youth center in Houston.

 Production

 A biographical film based on George Foreman's career was reported in 2021.
-George Tillman Jr. was hired to direct from a screenplay by he co-wrote with Frank Baldwin, which is adapted from a screen story written by Tillman, Baldwin, and Dan Gordon.
+George Tillman Jr. was hired to direct from a screenplay he co-wrote with Frank Baldwin, which is adapted from a screen story written by Tillman, Baldwin, and Dan Gordon.
 Khris Davis was cast as Foreman, Forest Whitaker as Doc Broadus, and Sullivan Jones as Muhammad Ali.
 Michael K. Williams was originally cast as Doc Broadus (Foreman's trainer and mentor), but died before production began.